My Friend Asked Me What Flat Shoe Trends Will Be Big This Year—I Sent Her These 5 Key Styles

 4. Green Trainers

 Style Notes: It wouldn't be a flat shoe trend round up without a trainer.
-While red was the top trainer colour this past year, I'm predicting that green will knock it off the top spot in the year ahead.
+While red was the top trainer colour last year, I'm predicting that green will knock it off the top spot this year.
 Whether you opt for an olive tone or a brighter hue, you'll find a green trainer will always brighten up your look.

 I love the mixture of tones and textures.